dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Poutyne Experiment
 > Disclaimer: David is a developer on the Poutyne library, so we will present code using this framework.
 See the project [here](https://poutyne.org/).

-Let's create our experiment using Poutyne for automatically logging in the project root directory (`./`).
+Let's create our experiment using Poutyne for automated logging in the project root directory (`./`).
 We will also set the loss function and a batch metric (accuracy) to monitor the training.

 ```python